 The obvious benefit of this is that you can update your family photos at a reduced rate.
 But even if the low cost is appealing, do some research first.
 For example, make sure that you like the photographer’s style.
 You might find my guide to choosing a family photographer helpful when you make your decision.

-2. Book a mini session
+2. Book a shorter session

 Mini sessions can offer a significant saving – essentially you’re sharing the cost of the photographer’s time with a number of other families – and can be a good solution for your family if you’re just looking for a handful of photos.
 Some of my mini session clients come back multiple times a year, as the reduced costs mean they can update their family photographs more frequently.

 3. Share the cost of the photo shoot with other family members

 Including other relatives in the session, and sharing the cost with them is another way to save money on your family photography.
 It’s quite common to have ‘extended family shoots’ where grandparents, aunts, uncles and cousins are included in the session.
 This allows you to spread the cost amongst the family, but also means that you have some lovely photographs of everyone together.
 Extended family shoots are very popular gifts for grandparents – for example when they’re celebrating a significant birthday or anniversary.

 If this idea appeals to you chat to your photographer first to find out whether any extra charges apply for bringing extra family members.
 Some photographers will charge an extra ‘per person’ fee for additional family members joining the session.